Marcel-Jan/oracle_performance/README.md

 * sql_plan_baselines.sql - Retrieves information concerning the use of SQL plan baselines.
 * trace_column.sql - If you quickly need to trace one or more sessions based on username, program or whatever in v$session.
 * ora1555.sql - Use this to find out information about SQL's mentioned in ORA-1555 messages.
+* top10sql_plan.sql - Show the 10 SQL statements in the shared pool